ninetailsrabbit/Match3Maker/README.md

 ### Sequence

 A sequence by definition does not need to follow any rules, the cells from this sequence are considered a match.
-This provides flexibility to for example remove an entire row in the boardwithout the pieces having to match each other or live in the same row & column.
+This provides flexibility to for example remove an entire row in the board without the pieces having to match each other or live in the same row & column.

 **The constructor validate the cells passed as parameter and only assign the ones that has a piece.**